mrulle/fluentAssertionsDemo/README.md

 # fluentAssertionsDemo

+## An introduction to FluentAssertions

-Solved Exercises are in the 2023-03-13_UCL/exercises folder
+Solved Exercises are in the folder ./2023-03-13_UCL/Exercises